albertnis/albert.nz/content/blog/adventures-in-headphones/index.md

 ## 2020: [HiFiMan HE4XX](https://www.amazon.com/gp/product/B07YBWT8PK/ref=as_li_tl?ie=UTF8&tag=albertnis-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07YBWT8PK&linkId=842e2feb4e436bcfc15a3f37219a30a1)

 I felt ready to continue on my open-backed journey.
-I had heard about planar magentic headphones and how they could provide some of the better open-backed bass.
+I had heard about planar magnetic headphones and how they could provide some of the better open-backed bass.
 What if the HE4XX was the open-backed electronic-music headphone I longed for to live alongside my HD 6XX?
 I bit the bullet and purchased from Drop.

 The HE4XX was less comfortable than the HD 6XX.
 The pads were plush but smaller, and the whole device was heavy.
 Unlike the Sennheiser it was hard to forget about wearing the HE4XX.
 The sound was hard to compare to the HD 6XX.
 It was as if some of the mid-focused prowess of the HD 6XX had been traded for more textured bass and much clearer high-frequencies.
 I really enjoyed the HE4XX but I returned the headphone due to a notable driver imbalance.